lakshitadodeja/Machine_Learning_Team_7/index.md

 To conclude, among the unsupervised learning models considered, the balanced learning model with 25 clusters (Table 6. d) is seen to provide the best mix of accuracy and generalization across classes.

+### Conclusion

+As the education sector continues to dive deeper into automated evaluation systems, opportunities exists for the incorporation of automated essay feedback tools.
+In this report, we explored the applications of machine learning techniques in giving automated feedback to arguments in students essays, by classifying them as effective, adequate and ineffective.
+We were able to gain insghts into the accuracies of supervised and unspervised learning methods.

+This work while currently being explored for essay writings in teh education sector, can also be potentially explored in areas where where writing plays a major part such as in publishing, journalism, Law e.t.c

 ### Gantt Chart

 The Gantt chart for our project can be found [here](https://gtvault-my.sharepoint.com/:x:/g/personal/sjain443_gatech_edu/EVY1kVoq6ixHlA6FHNfmD4wBotXA6n20QsYxsModKdRhPA?e=2YC7zb&isSPOFile=1)